XRPLF/xrpl-dev-portal/content/references/protocol-reference/transactions/transaction-types/nftokenmint.md

 [[Source]](https://github.com/ripple/rippled/blob/xls20/src/ripple/app/tx/impl/NFTokenMint.cpp)
 {% include '_snippets/nfts-disclaimer.md' %}

-The `NFTokenMint` transaction creates a NFToken and adds it to the relevant [NFTokenPage object][] of the `NFTokenMinter` as a [NFToken][] object.
+The `NFTokenMint` transaction creates a non-fungible token and adds it to the relevant [NFTokenPage object][] of the `NFTokenMinter` as an [NFToken][] object.
 A required parameter to this transaction is the `Token` field specifying the actual token.
-This transaction is the only opportunity the `NFTokenMinter` has to specify any token fields that are defined as immutable (for example, the `Flags`).
+This transaction is the only opportunity the `NFTokenMinter` has to specify any token fields that are defined as immutable (for example, the `TokenFlags`).

 If the transaction is successful, the newly minted token is owned by the account (the `minter` account) that executed the transaction.
 If needed, the server creates a new `NFTokenPage` for the account and applies a reserve charge.